longtownhistory/longtownhistory.github.io/_oralhistories/kristen.md

 2 I think this is what she said, but it was very muffled so I couldn’t quite tell.
 Participant: Yeah, we can’t really… Everybody has their own idea of what’s important.
 And you have to respect that.
-Kennedy Johnson: So, you talk to your kids and grandchildren a lot about this town?
+Kennedi Johnson: So, you talk to your kids and grandchildren a lot about this town?
 It seems like.
 Participant: No, I never have time to talk to them anymore.
 Except my… she’s been away for a few years, so she’s back now.
 I could talk to her, [???]
 I’m saying, at least I’m [??]
 I can, but before she, we didn’t have much time to spend together except we always, we still, our birthdays